roboticslab-uc3m/jr3-mbed-firmware/README.md

 # JR3 Mbed firmware

 An Arm Mbed OS library that performs data acquisition from a JR3 force-torque sensor.
 This repository covers the JR3-Mbed communication layer.
-For the interface layer with an external PC, refer to [jr3-mbed-firmware-usb](https://github.com/roboticslab-uc3m/jr3-mbed-firmware-usb) for USB and [jr3-mbed-firmware-can](https://github.com/roboticslab-uc3m/jr3-mbed-firmware-can) for CAN.
+For the interface layer with an external PC, refer to [jr3-mbed-firmware-uart](https://github.com/roboticslab-uc3m/jr3-mbed-firmware-uart) for UART and [jr3-mbed-firmware-can](https://github.com/roboticslab-uc3m/jr3-mbed-firmware-can) for CAN.

 ## Usage